lrj509/BioSensor/README.txt

 This project was undertaken as part of the MSc BIO00052M Data Analysis and Programming in the Biosciences module.

 To run the project, run the GUI.py code.
+If running on anaconda, comment out the sensor parts

 Dependancies: